jvali1/stata-grconst/README.md

 ```stata
 grconst land_area, by(country)
 ```
-This will generate an error because countries A and B have conflicting values of `land_area`:
+This will generate an error because countries A and B have conflicting values of `land_area`.

-*<font color="red">land_area is NOT constant within by-groups.
-There are 2 contradictions within 3 by-groups.</font>* You can additionally flag these groups by adding the option `flag`.
+You can additionally flag these groups by adding the option `flag`.

 To fill missing values with non-missing values add the option `fill`.
 This only works if the non-missing values are not conflicting, otherwise you get an error.
 Add the option `gen` if you want a new variable generated instead of the existing variable modified.